danielmapar/EECS6446_Project/README.md

             ```
     * Navigate to the Custom Pod Autoscaler job folder `cd custom-autoscaler/cpa`
     * Add the Custom Pod Autoscaler jobs to your cluster: `kubectl apply -f cpa.yaml`
+        * Update `env` vars inside the file to match your cluster settings

 ### Developer setup